-However, excessive exuberance probably contributed to that increase and made the correction inevitable.
+Excessive exuberance probably contributed to that increase and made the correction inevitable.
 In the 24 hours following Cardano's recent “hard fork” or protocol change, more than 100 smart contracts were implemented on the network, according to CoinMarketCap, and since then it has experienced exponential growth.
-Let's say you are years away from your retirement date and you decide that you should allocate at least 20% of your investment portfolio to aggressive investments.
-If that's the case for you, cryptocurrency in the long term could be a way to get high returns.
+If you are years away from your retirement date and you decide that you should allocate at least 20% of your investment portfolio to aggressive investments, cryptocurrency in the long term could be a way to get high returns.
 Throughout Bitcoin's existence, we've seen it grow exponentially and if history repeats itself, as we have seen several times before, Bitcoin tends to reach new all-time highs every 3-4 years.

 You might see this as trivial, but you can't just go to a bank or other financial institution and buy cryptocurrency.
 Among the various altcoins available for purchase, stablecoins offer the versatility of a cryptocurrency with the stability of a fiat currency.
 There are many more people investing large amounts in the world's first cryptocurrency than in alternative currencies such as Litecoin and XRP.
 Grayscale Investments, one of the world's leading institutional investors in the field of blockchain, has a portfolio containing many cryptocurrencies, including Bitcoin, Ethereum, Litecoin, Stellar and XRP, among others.

 Once you've decided to invest in cryptocurrency and identified which coins and tokens are worth your cryptocurrency investment it's time to create your portfolio.
 In May 2020 cryptocurrency markets fell into free fall leading the stable currencies TerraUSD (UST) to distance themselves from the dollar which in turn caused their linked cryptocurrency Luna to also plummet.
-Tax experts believe that, since the IRS currently considers cryptocurrencies to be properties and not securities, losses are treated differently from those of stocks and mutual funds, so fraudulent selling rules generally do not apply.
+Tax experts believe that since the IRS currently considers cryptocurrencies to be properties and not securities losses are treated differently from those of stocks and mutual funds so fraudulent selling rules generally do not apply.
 The most sensible approach to making long-term benefits for most people may be to build up a diversified cryptocurrency portfolio and rebalance the portfolio periodically.